newt0/sui-articles/en/mysticeti-v2-sui-consensus.md

 This mechanism also supports the “fastpath” on Sui, where transactions that touch only owned objects can be finalized faster without requiring consensus.
 The downside, however, is that this pre-consensus step adds significant compute cost for the validation of each transaction and increases latency for non-fastpath transactions as well.

 We have been working on merging this step into Mysticeti and eliminating all of its associated costs.
-The [Mysticeti paper](https://docs.sui.io/paper/mysticeti.pdf?ref=blog.sui.io) introduced the **Mysticeti-FPC** protocol, which removed the extra compute cost.
+The [Mysticeti paper](https://docs.sui.io/paper/mysticeti.pdf?ref=blog.sui.io) introduced the Mysticeti-FPC protocol, which removed the extra compute cost.
 After Mysticeti v1 launched, we focused on eliminating the latency overhead as well.
-This work culminates in **Mysticeti v2**, which realizes the full performance promise of Mysticeti and supports all capabilities needed by the Sui network.
+This work culminates in Mysticeti v2, which realizes the full performance promise of Mysticeti and supports all capabilities needed by the Sui network.

 ## How Mysticeti v2 works